Lessons From Jesus On Handling Conflict.

 Control anger and frustration by finding healthy outlets for these emotions.
 Engage in activities that help you release tension, such as deep breathing, exercising, or journaling.
 By managing your emotions, you can approach conflicts with a clearer mind and a greater ability to find resolution.

-See alsoย The Importance Of Regular Bible Study.
+See alsoย The Importance Of Christian Mentorship.

 Choose Peaceful Communication